LSST-IT/lsst-sandbox/README.md

 **vagrant-vbguest**

 In order to mount the hiera folder into the VM, you need to first install the VirtualBox Guest Additions.
-Go into the puppet-master directory and run
+Go into the puppet-master directory and run:

       vagrant plugin install vagrant-vbguest

+If you already have install the plugin, make sure it is in the latest version:

+      vagrant plugin update vagrant-vbguest

 **Directory Structure**